calvin-mcd/pandemonium/README.md

 # Pandemonium

 Pandemonium is an alpha staggered ISO pcb with KLE by HaiZeus.
 It uses an [XIAO nRF52840](https://www.seeedstudio.com/Seeed-XIAO-BLE-nRF52840-p-5201.html) for bluetooth support.
 The desgin for that is based on [NoahK#1290's](https://kiserdesigns.bigcartel.com/) [Asymptote](https://github.com/KiserDesigns/Asymptote).
 For a build guide you can mostly refer to the steps from the [Asymptote Guide](https://github.com/KiserDesigns/Asymptote#asymptote-build-guide).
 Just take extra care with the right orientation of the diodes, as these change quite a bit on this pcb design.
+The battery cutout is 54mm x 14mm (max width for batteries used is 14mm).

 ## Layout